 Obviously, a furniture crate won’t work if you need to move it around.

-Hard plastic airline crates are an excellent choice when struggling to get your older dog to accept crating.
+Hard plastic airline-approved crates are an excellent choice when struggling to get your older dog to accept crating.

 They have a more den-like feel that can provide more of a sense of security, and the ability to remove the top section helps with crate training dogs that have a deep-seated resistance to going inside a crate.